naeglinghaff/Airplanes-and-airports/README.md

 Airport Challenge (work in progress)
 =================

-A ruby program created to simulate the flow of planes to and from an airport with planes taking off or landing in good weather.
+A ruby program created to simulate the flow of planes to and from an airport.
+Planes can only take off or land in good weather.

 ## Instructions

+The challenge was to create a simulation of an airport, combining different classes to take off and land planes

 ## How to run